Best places to live in London: London's Best Neighborhoods

-A melting pot of cultures and a microcosm of world cuisine, London is one of the world’s most multicultural cities in the UK and on the planet.
+A melting pot of cultures and a microcosm of world cuisine, London is one of the most multicultural cities in the UK and on the planet.
 The vibrancy of the city extends across all 32 of its boroughs, all of which are home to a plethora of unique neighborhoods.

 Choosing where to live and find an apartment in London are hard things to do when you initially move to the city.
 In this guide, we’re going to try and take some of the weight off your shoulders by giving you an insight into what some of the best London neighborhoods can offer you as a resident.

 - Notting Hill.
 Quaint neighborhood that comes alive during its world-famous festival.